krolow/cv/cv/cv-vinicius-krolow.md

 ##Professional Experience

+#### Full Stack Software Developer - Bravi Software (May 2015 - Current)

+Acting as a full stack developer, helping to architecture and develop the companies products, using micro-services architectures, that running into docker containers, with automation of tests/deploy by continuous integration.

+**Some parts of stack are:** Nodejs, Java (Android), Javascrit, React.js, Docker, Pgsql, RabbitMQ, MongoDB.

-#### Chief Whatever Officer - Conrad Caine (October 2014 - current)
+#### Chief Whatever Officer - Conrad Caine (October 2014 - April 2015)

-My role in company it's a bit general some parts of the work that i'm doing are:
+My role in company it's a bit general some parts of the work that i was doing were:

 * to help organization of company, supporting the CEO, CTO and COO to build processes and strategies to organize the Pelotas office;
 * to test/develop new technologies and new approaches that can be implement in projects;